matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

 ### New query parameter

-`partial_state` is added as a new query parameter.
+`omit_member_events` is added as a new query parameter.
 This can take the values `true` or `false`; other values should be rejected with an HTTP 400 error with matrix error code `M_INVALID_PARAM`.